Dr Harvey G Cohen

 In Cohen's newest MA course offering at King's College London, "Readings In The Music Business," he has welcomed several surprise guests from the music business to attend the seminars, including Rough Trade founder/head Geoff Travis, music business lawyer Nigel Parker and best-selling recording artist, musician and academic Damon Minchella.

 Harvey G Cohen's work has appeared in the Washington Post, Baltimore Sun, The Independent (UK), Metro International (Sweden and Denmark), and on BBC and SkyNews radio and TV stations.
 In February 2014, he discussed his forthcoming book about the political significance of the Warner Bros.
 Great Depression movie musicals on a half-hour broadcast on the CSPAN TV network in the United States.

+Cohen participated in London Jazz Festival live events four times in the last seven years.
 In 2015, among other media appearances, Cohen discussed the historical significance of swing music on a BBC Radio 3 Proms programme, and commented on the "Blurred Lines" song plagiarism case on the BBC World Service.